Postage Stamps of Italian Colonies

 Postage Due (Segnatasse)

 For all the colonies, acquiring the Postage Due and Parcel issues is a daunting task, as not only are these items rarely encountered (except for the low values), but they came out in various combinations and styles.
-The 2 lire with the overprint at the bottom is one of many tricky stamps to find.
+For Somalia there are no less than 6 Postage Due sets.

 2l postage due